Danielle-Respes/Threat-Hunting-Scenario-TOR/README.md

 - Tor Browser

 ## Scenario
-The Technology Department identified unauthorized, encrypted web traffic anomalies bypassing standard network content filters.
-Internal investigations indicated that a student utilized a portable TOR browser on a high school computer lab endpoint to circumvent district network security controls and access restricted domains.
+In my day-to-day work at the high school, I constantly see students trying to get around our content filters to access blocked sites.
+This project started as a fun way to build out the detection and analysis skills I need to actually catch this activity and keep our network secure.

-The goal of this hunt is to detect unauthorized TOR installation and execution across the enterprise fleet, analyze the security incident lifecycle, and ensure regulatory compliance with student data safety policies.
-If TOR deployment is confirmed, findings must be immediately escalated to the IT Director and Building Administration.
+I noticed a student account (`student.user`) was using a portable TOR browser on a high school computer lab endpoint to bypass our filters and hit restricted domains.
+The goal of this hunt is to detect unauthorized TOR installation and execution across our fleet, map out the incident, and ensure we're following student data safety policies.
+If I confirm TOR is being used, the plan is to escalate the findings to the IT Director and building admin for follow-up.

 ### High-Level TOR-Related IoC Discovery Plan